devrema/DisplayPi/README.md

 ## Usage:

-make sure that the OLED display is connected. you can test that by
+make sure that the OLED display is connected. you can test that by:
 ```
 i2cdetect -y 1
 ```